-Dr. Nikhil V. Dhurandhar is an associate editor of the International Journal of Obesity and on the editorial boards of the journal “Obesity” and “The Open Obesity Journal”.
+Dr. Nikhil V. Dhurandhar is an editor-special issues of the International Journal of Obesity and on the editorial boards of the Korean Journal of Obesity, Journal of Obesity and Metabolic Research, and “The Open Obesity Journal”.

-He is serving as vice president of The Obesity Society, 2012-2013, and is in line to serve as president in 2014.
+He is serving as President elect of The Obesity Society and is in line to serve as president in 2014-2015.